deltabeard/Peanut-GB/README.md

 ## SDL2 Example

 An example implementation is given in peanut_sdl.c, which uses SDL2 to draw the screen and take input.
-Run `make` in the ./examples/sdl2/ folder to compile it.
+Run `cmake` or `make` in the ./examples/sdl2/ folder to compile it.

 Execute in command line with `peanut-sdl game.gb` which will automatically create the save file `game.sav` for the game if one isn't found.
 Or run with